 Personnel who work solely with standard animal biological products obtained from vendors, such as organs, tissues, cells, or antibodies, may be exempt from program participation.
 A written request and current animal health report from the vendor must be provided to the University Animal Care clinical veterinarian for review and approval in order to qualify for this exemption.

-Personnel whose OSD has submitted a Medical Surveillance Program Declination form, which states that they will have no contact with animals, animal tissues, fluids or wastes, nor will they enter animal areas.
-This is often administrative personnel who are listed on a protocol.
+Personnel who will have no contact with animals, animal tissues, fluids or wastes, nor will they enter animal areas, are generally exempt.
+Typically, these are administrative personnel who are listed on a protocol.

 Personnel whose contact is limited to in-vitro work with animals, tissues, fluids or wastes that have been sterilized chemically or via autoclaving.

 In some cases, immunizations or tests are required for a position and cannot be declined.
-For example, those working with (or in the rooms with) nonhuman primates must have biannual TB screenings (TST).
-Also, those working with the rabies virus must have the rabies immunizations and subsequent titers.
+For example, those working with (or in the rooms with) nonhuman primates must have annual TB screenings (TST).
+Also, those working with, or who have the potential of contacting, the rabies virus must have the rabies immunizations and subsequent titers.

 Basic Occupational Health Care (BOHC)